-This Board is responsible for initiating, assessing and overseeing Society on-line content.
-The On-Line Content Board also is responsible for establishing policies and setting strategic directions for the on-line services offered to Society members.
-To the extent that non-member professionals can be viewed as potential Society members, the On-Line Content Board shall also address the needs of non-member professionals when enhancing current on-line offerings and initiating new ones.
+The On-Line Content Board is responsible for establishing policies and setting strategic directions for the services offered to Society members via electronic/on line processes.
+To the extent that non-member professionals can be viewed as potential Society members, or that their needs should be understood in maintaining current and formulating new society services, they, too, will be considered.

-The Director of On-Line Content chairs the On-Line Content Board (OCB).
-Committee membership is given in the bylaws.
+- The Director for On-Line Content (Chair) - One representative from the Technical Activities Council (TAC) - One representative from the Member Relations Council (MRC) - One representative from the Conference Development Board - One representative from the Conference Operation Board - One representative from the Journal Board - One representative from the Magazine Board - One representative from the Education Board - The CIO of ComSoc - Up to three members at large.

-The representatives from TAC, MRC, and various boards are appointed by the OCB Chair (with the approval of the VP of Publications) upon recommendation of the Chairs of the respective Councils and Boards.
-The members-at-large of the Board are appointed to their position by the OCB Chair (with the approval of the VP of Publications), drawing upon a field of candidates from the membership at large, with special attention given to individuals who have previously served in related capacities.

-Members of the OCB shall serve a nominal two-year term, renewable for 1 or 2 additional terms, based on mutual agreement of the OCB Chair and the Vice President for Publications.

-A Board member can either resign or be removed by the OCB Chair with the consent of the VP-Pubs and OCB.
-In the event that a position on the Board is vacated before the full term is completed, the position shall be filled using the methodology originally used to fill that position.
+The representatives from TAC, MRC, and various boards are appointed by the On-line Content Board Chair upon recommendation of the Councils and Board respective Chairs.
+The members- at-large of the Board are appointed to their position by the Chair, drawing upon a field of candidates from the membership at large, with special attention given to individuals who have previously served in related capacities.
+Members of the Board shall serve a nominal two-year term, renewable for 1 or 2 additional years, based on mutual agreement of the Director of On- Line Content and the Vice President for Publications.
+In the event that a position on the Board is vacated before the full two-year or three-year term is completed, the Director of Journals shall appoint a successor to complete the partial term and to serve an additional traditional (two-year or three-year) term.
+A term on the Board concludes either by natural expiration, or by an invitation to resign issued by the Director of On-Line Content.